-All BM, PD, CD, MM students are admitted to programs with specific lengths, and are expected to complete those programs within the stated time frame.
-In general, extensions to these programs are granted only under exceptional circumstances. nb: the program extensions available to the classes of 2022, 2023, and 2024 due to the pandemic will not be available to students who enroll after Fall 2020.
+All BM, PD, CD, MM, AD-conducting emphasis, and AD-chamber-ensemble-in-residence students are admitted to programs with specific lengths and are expected to complete those programs within the stated time frame.
+In general, extensions to these programs are granted only under exceptional circumstances.
+The program extensions available to the classes of 2022, 2023, and 2024 due to the pandemic are not available to students who enroll after Fall 2020.